Investigating the dynamical models of cosmology with recent observations and upcoming gravitational-wave data: Summary and conclusions

 \section{Summary and conclusions}

 We have concentrated on two typical dynamical models of cosmology, i.e., the $\omega_0\omega_a$CDM model with $\omega(z)=\omega_0+\omega_a*(1-a)$, and the $\xi$-index model with $\rho_X\propto\rho_ma^{\xi}$.
 To explore the capability of the future GW standard siren data on constraining the cosmological parameters, the data sets employed in the cosmological analysis include the recent observations of the standard cosmological probes, i.e., SNe+BAO+CMB, and the mock BNS-SGRB GW sample anticipated from the 3G GW experiments.
 The MCMC method is applied to obtain the posterior probability distributions of the model parameters.
 Moreover, we also use the Bayesian evidence to compare the two dynamical models under consideration with the $\Lambda$CDM model.
+The new points of this work mainly include:(i) the mock GW data used in this work are from Du and Xu (2022), which are generated based on more stringent assumptions to break the degeneracy between luminosity distance and inclination angle of the orbit, and thus are distinct from those used in other previous studies;(ii) in the previous studies, the forecasts from GW have been done in the frameworks of typical models (like $\Lambda$CDM and $\omega_0\omega_a$CDM models) rather than the $\xi$-index model considered in this work.
 The main conclusions can be summarized as follows:

 (i) The GW standard siren sample demonstrates outstanding capability on limiting the parameter $H_0$.
 The mock sample with 1000 BNS-SGRB GW events expected from the 3G GW experiments can reduce the uncertainty of $H_0$ by about 50\% relative to that from the recent SNe+BAO+CMB sample.
 While the joint SNe+BAO+CMB sample has better performance on constraining other parameters, i.e., $(\Omega_{m,0},\omega_0,\omega_a)$ in the $\omega_0\omega_a$CDM model and $(\Omega_{m,0},\omega_X,\xi)$ in the $\xi$-index model.
 Our results are consistent with those from Belgacem et al. (2019)\cite{Belgacem_et_al_2019}, where they found that the BNS-SGRB GW sample expected from the 3G GW experiments can reduce the uncertainty of $H_0$ by more than 50\% relative to that from the SNe+BAO+CMB sample in the $\Lambda$CDM model.
 Comparing with \cite{Belgacem_et_al_2019}, the main improvements of this work include: i) the data sets of SNe, BAO and CMB are updated; ii) when generating the mock data of GW events, the degeneracy between luminosity distance and inclination angle of the orbit was not considered in \cite{Belgacem_et_al_2019}; while the mock GW sample used in this work was generated with the consideration of this degeneracy \cite{duminghui_gw}.